davidrtxg/Grab-Talent-Telegram-Bot/README.md

-# Grab Talent - The Hiring Revolution
+# Grab Talent - Official Candidate Sign Up Telegram Bot

 Welcome to Grab Talent's official Candidate Sign-Up Bot!
 This bot helps users seamlessly join our talent platform by guiding them through a simple registration process.
 Users provide their email, upload their resume, and become a part of the hiring revolution.